Braze (NASDAQ:BRZE) Updates Q1 2023 Earnings Guidance

 Braze (NASDAQ:BRZE – Get Rating) updated its first quarter 2023 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $-0.210-$-0.200 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.230.
 The company issued revenue guidance of $72 million-$73 million, compared to the consensus revenue estimate of $69.93 million.Braze also updated its FY 2023 guidance to $-0.840-$-0.800 EPS.

-Several equities analysts have recently weighed in on the stock.
-JMP Securities dropped their price objective on shares of Braze from $90.00 to $75.00 and set a market outperform rating on the stock in a research report on Tuesday, April 12th.
-Raymond James lowered their price target on shares of Braze from $85.00 to $65.00 and set an outperform rating on the stock in a research report on Thursday, March 31st.
-Piper Sandler lowered their price target on shares of Braze from $85.00 to $65.00 and set an overweight rating on the stock in a research report on Thursday, March 31st.
-Zacks Investment Research raised shares of Braze from a sell rating to a hold rating in a research report on Monday, February 21st.
-Finally, Loop Capital lowered their price target on shares of Braze from $90.00 to $75.00 in a research report on Thursday, March 31st.
-One research analyst has rated the stock with a hold rating and fourteen have given a buy rating to the stock.
-Based on data from MarketBeat, the company presently has a consensus rating of Buy and a consensus target price of $71.54.
+Several equities research analysts recently weighed in on the company.
+Barclays reduced their price target on Braze from $95.00 to $75.00 and set an overweight rating on the stock in a research note on Friday, April 1st.
+Zacks Investment Research raised Braze from a sell rating to a hold rating in a research note on Monday, February 21st.
+Piper Sandler dropped their target price on Braze from $85.00 to $65.00 and set an overweight rating on the stock in a report on Thursday, March 31st.
+JMP Securities dropped their target price on Braze from $90.00 to $75.00 and set a market outperform rating on the stock in a report on Tuesday, April 12th.
+Finally, The Goldman Sachs Group dropped their target price on Braze from $100.00 to $60.00 and set a buy rating on the stock in a report on Wednesday, March 16th.
+One investment analyst has rated the stock with a hold rating and fourteen have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has an average rating of Buy and a consensus target price of $71.54.

-In related news, CFO Isabelle Winkles sold 65,000 shares of the firm’s stock in a transaction that occurred on Monday, April 4th.
-The shares were sold at an average price of $41.20, for a total value of $2,678,000.00.
-Following the completion of the transaction, the chief financial officer now owns 20,491 shares in the company, valued at approximately $844,229.20.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, Director Douglas A. Pepper acquired 175,169 shares of the company’s stock in a transaction that occurred on Wednesday, April 6th.
-The stock was acquired at an average price of $37.37 per share, with a total value of $6,546,065.53.
+In other Braze news, CFO Isabelle Winkles sold 65,000 shares of the company’s stock in a transaction dated Monday, April 4th.
+The stock was sold at an average price of $41.20, for a total value of $2,678,000.00.
+Following the completion of the sale, the chief financial officer now owns 20,491 shares in the company, valued at $844,229.20.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, Director Douglas A. Pepper purchased 175,169 shares of Braze stock in a transaction on Wednesday, April 6th.
+The stock was bought at an average price of $37.37 per share, with a total value of $6,546,065.53.
 The disclosure for this purchase can be found here.
-Over the last 90 days, insiders bought 308,867 shares of company stock worth $11,554,072.
+In the last quarter, insiders have purchased 308,867 shares of company stock valued at $11,554,072.

-A number of hedge funds and other institutional investors have recently modified their holdings of BRZE.
-Marshall Wace LLP bought a new position in Braze during the 4th quarter worth approximately $5,490,000.
-D. E. Shaw & Co.
-Inc. bought a new position in Braze during the 4th quarter worth approximately $2,953,000.
-Weiss Multi Strategy Advisers LLC bought a new position in Braze during the 4th quarter worth approximately $2,083,000.
-Goldman Sachs Group Inc. bought a new position in Braze during the 4th quarter worth approximately $1,175,000.
-Finally, Stifel Financial Corp bought a new position in Braze during the 4th quarter worth approximately $532,000.
+A number of institutional investors and hedge funds have recently modified their holdings of the business.
+Millennium Management LLC purchased a new stake in shares of Braze during the fourth quarter worth about $324,000.
+Geode Capital Management LLC purchased a new stake in shares of Braze during the fourth quarter worth about $328,000.
+BlackRock Inc. purchased a new stake in shares of Braze during the fourth quarter worth about $396,000.
+Stifel Financial Corp purchased a new stake in shares of Braze during the fourth quarter worth about $532,000.
+Finally, Goldman Sachs Group Inc. purchased a new stake in shares of Braze during the fourth quarter worth about $1,175,000.
 Institutional investors and hedge funds own 1.92% of the company’s stock.

 Braze, Inc operates a customer engagement platform that provides interactions between consumers and brands worldwide.
 It offers data ingestion products, such as Braze software development kits that automatically manage data ingestion and the delivery of mobile and web notifications, in-application/in-browser interstitial messages, and content cards, as well as can be integrated into a range of digital interfaces and application development frameworks; REST API that can be used to import or export data or to trigger workflows between Braze and brands' existing technology stacks; and partner cohort syncing, which allow brands to sync user cohorts from partners.